Cotton swab

-Cotton swabs (American English) or cotton buds (British English) are handheld items that consist of one or two small wads of cotton wrapped around one or both ends of a short rod made of wood, rolled paper, or plastic.
+Cotton swabs (American English) or cotton buds (British English), also Q-tips (proprietary eponym, American English), are wads of cotton wrapped around a short rod made of wood, rolled paper, or plastic.
 They are most commonly used for ear cleaning, although this is not recommended by physicians.
-Other uses for cotton swabs include first aid, cosmetics application, cleaning, infant care and crafts.
+Other uses for cotton swabs include first aid, cosmetics application, cleaning, infant care, and crafts.
 Some countries have banned the plastic-stemmed versions in favor of biodegradable alternatives over concerns about marine pollution.

 History

-The first mass-produced cotton swab was developed in 1923 by Polish-American Leo Gerstenzang after he watched his wife attach wads of cotton to toothpicks to clean their infant's ears.
-His product was originally named "Baby Gays" in recognition of them being intended for infants before being renamed "Q-tips Baby Gays", with the "Q" standing for "quality".
+The first mass-produced cotton swab was developed in 1923 by Polish-American Jew Leo Gerstenzang after he watched his wife attach wads of cotton to toothpicks to clean their infant's ears.
+His product was originally named "Baby Gays" in recognition of their being intended for infants before being renamed "Q-tips Baby Gays", with the "Q" standing for "quality".
 The product eventually became known as "Q-tips", which went on to become the most widely sold brand name of cotton swabs in North America.
 The term "Q-tip" is often used as a genericized trademark for a cotton swab in the United States and Canada.
-The Q-tips brand is owned by Unilever and had over $200 million in US sales in 2014.
+The Q-tips brand is owned by Elida Beauty.
+It was formerly owned by Unilever and had over $200 million in US sales in 2014.
 "Johnson's buds" are made by Johnson & Johnson.

 However, according to the United States Patent Case (C-10,415) Q-Tips, Inc. v.
 Johnson & Johnson, 108 F. Supp.
 845 (D.N.J.
-1952), it would appear that the first commercial producer of cotton tipped applicators was a Mrs. Hazel Tietjen Forbis, who manufactured them in her home.
-She also owned a patent on the article, numbered 1,652,108, dated December 6, 1927, and sold the product under the appellation Baby Nose-Gay.
+1952), it would appear that the first commercial producer of cotton-tipped applicators was Mrs. Hazel Tietjen Forbis, who manufactured them in her home.
+She also owned a patent on the article, numbered 1,652,108, dated December 6, 1927.
 In 1925, Leo Gerstenzang Co., Inc. purchased an assignment of the product patent from Mrs. Forbis.
-On January 2, 1937, Q-Tips, Inc's president, Mr. Leo Gerstenzang, and his wife Mrs. Ziuta Gerstenzang formed a partnership and purchased from Mrs Forbis "All merchandise, machinery and fixtures now contained in the premises 132 W. 36th Street and used by said Q-Tips, Inc., for the manufacture of Q-Tips or medicated swabs together with the accounts receivable of said Q-Tips, Inc." The contract recited that Q-Tips, Inc was the owner of patents covering the manufacture of applicators.
+On January 2, 1937, Q-Tips, Inc's president, Mr. Leo Gerstenzang, and his wife Mrs. Ziuta Gerstenzang formed a partnership and purchased from Mrs. Forbis "All merchandise, machinery, and fixtures now contained in the premises 132 W. 36th Street and used by said Q-Tips, Inc., for the manufacture of Q-Tips or medicated swabs together with the accounts receivable of said Q-Tips, Inc." The contract recited that Q-Tips, Inc. was the owner of patents covering the manufacture of applicators.